 These relations are represented in the database as foreign keys from the BuildingSnapshot table to the CanonicalBuilding table, and from the CanonicalBuilding table to the BuildingSnapshot table.

 The tree structure comes to fruition when a building, BS0 in our case, is matched with a new building, say BS1, enters the system and is auto-matched.

 Here BS1 entered the system and was matched with BS0.
-When a match occurs, a new BuildingSnapshot is created, BS2, with the fields from the existing BuildingSnapshot, BS0, and the new BuildingSnapshot, BS1, merged together.
-If both the existing and new BuildingSnapshot have data for a given field, the new record’s fields are preferred and merged into the child, B3.
+When a match occurs, a new BuildingSnapshot is created, BS2, with the fields from the primary BuildingSnapshot, BS0, and the secondary BuildingSnapshot, BS1, merged together.
+If both the primary and secondary BuildingSnapshot have data for a given field, the primary’s fields are preferred and merged into the child, B3.